-Year 8: Two examinations per subject per year in November/May - each examination is of up to 90 minutes duration
+Year 8: Two examinations per subject per year in winter and late spring - each examination is of up to 90 minutes' duration

-Year 9 and 10: Two examinations per subject in December/May-June.
-The May/June examination is a more formal examination with papers covering 2 or 3 years work where appropriate.
+Year 9 and 10: Two examinations per subject in winter and late spring.
+The late spring examination is a more formal examination with papers covering 2 or 3 years work where appropriate.

 Years 11 and 12: The G.C.S.E. examinations involve a considerable amount of continuous assessment throughout the two year course as well as the formal practical and written papers in May/June for Year 12.
-There are formal examinations in preparation for this in June for Year 11 with a 'Mock G.C.S.E.
-Exam' in January/February for Year 12.
+There are Mock examinations for all Year 11 subjects in January/February in preparation for examinations for modular subjects in May.
+In preparation for the external examinations in June, Year 12 will sit Mock G.C.S.E.
+Examinations in January/February.